samforwork1227-sudo/MSc_research/README.md

 ## Citation

-If you use this workflow, please cite the accompanying MSc dissertation (King's College London, 2026).
+If you use this workflow, please cite the accompanying MSc dissertation, Improve the structure prediction of proteins spanning lipid membranes for improved drug discovery, King’s College London (2026).